patois/BFS2019/readme.md

 signed integer comparison, which means the size restriction of 512 can successfully be bypassed\
 by providing a negative number along with the header packet in _"size_payload"_!

-Looking further down the code at line 30, the _"size_payload"_ variable is typecast to a 16bit integer\
+Looking further down the code at line 30, the _"size_payload"_ variable is typecast to a 16 bit integer\
 type as indicated by the decompiler's _LOWORD()_ macro.
-Typecasting the 32bit _"size_payload"_\
+Typecasting the 32 bit _"size_payload"_\
-variable to a 16bit integer effectively cuts off its upper 16 bits before it is passed as a size argument\
+variable to a 16 bit integer effectively cuts off its upper 16 bits before it is passed as a size argument\
 to _recv()_.
 This enables an attacker to cause the server to accept payload data with a size of up to\
 65535 bytes in total.
 Sending the server a respectively crafted packet effectively bypasses the\
 intended size restriction of 512 bytes and successfully overwrites the _"buf"_ variable on the stack\